Zé Rafael: Santos

 On 26 February 2025, Santos announced the signing of Zé Rafael on a three-year contract.
 After nursing a back injury, he made his debut for the club on 12 May, replacing Tomás Rincón late into a 0–0 draw against Ceará at the Allianz Parque, stadium of his former side Palmeiras.

 Zé Rafael scored his first goal for Peixe on 16 October 2025, netting the opener in a 3–1 home win over rivals Corinthians.
+In the following season, however, he lost space due to injuries and was subsequently separated from the squad in July 2026.
+On 3 August of that year, he officially terminated his link with the club.

+Alverca

+On 24 August 2026, Zé Rafael moved to Europe for the first time and signed with Alverca in Portugal.